History of the Culper Spy Ring

 Visit Founders Online.

-Cable channel AMC (American Movie Classics) is developing a new drama titled "Turn," based on Alexander' Rose's book Washington's Spies about the Culper Spy Ring.
-Read about it on the AMC blog.
+Cable channel AMC (American Movie Classics) has developed a new drama titled "Turn," based on Alexander' Rose's book Washington's Spies about the Culper Spy Ring.
+Read about it on the AMC website.

 Special Collections and University Archives at SBU